I’m not very gentle with my gear. Most stuff never last very long.

 To add to the coolness factor, Randolph has also become the preferred choice for many Hollywood actors.

 I also like the look of my American Optical.
-The style is almost similar to my Randolphs, and the frame is almost identical.
-But there’s one difference.
-In my opinion, the lens looks a bit cheaper compared to the sturdy glass on my Randolph Aviator.
-Maybe not a big deal but I prefer the glass on my Randolphs.
+The style is almost similar to my Randolphs, and the frame is pretty much identical.
+But there’s one small difference.
+In my opinion, the glass lens feels less sturdy and robust compared to my Randolph Aviator.
+Maybe not a big deal but I prefer the lens on my Randolphs.

-Randolph is a slight winner in the style category due to the lens glass.
+Randolph is a slight winner in the style category due to the lens.

 Except from the rubber tip that fell off, I had no further issues with my Randolphs.
 After three years of heavy use the lens have zero scratches, the nose pads are firmly attached and the hinge screws have never fallen out.